xrdocs/telemetry/_tutorials/2016-10-24-configuring-model-driven-telemetry-mdt-with-ydk-and-xr-native-yang-model.md

 ## Conclusion

-This tutorial repeats most of the concepts explained by Shelly in her [earlier tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-08-08-configuring-model-driven-telemetry-with-ydk/).
-The same values in programmability using YANG models, automatic generation of Python classes that inherit the syntactic checks and requirements of the underlying model, while also handling all the details of the underlying encoding and transport.
+This tutorial complements the concepts explained by Shelly in her [earlier tutorial](https://xrdocs.github.io/telemetry/tutorials/2016-08-08-configuring-model-driven-telemetry-with-ydk/).
+The same values in programmability using YANG models, automatic generation of Python classes that inherit the syntactic checks and requirements of the underlying model, while also handling all the details for the sensor group using the native telemetry YANG model.

-At the same time, this tutorial introduces an alternative YANG telemetry model that at the time of writing is the only option to demonstrate a working XR dial-out telemetry solution using YDK.
-I hope this will be useful when preparing a POC or just learning YDK and XR telemetry.